IEDB/ARC/README.md

 -To identify MHC alleles, MRO repository is downloaded every time the script is run.
 Groove domains (G-domains) are assigned to new MRO allles and stored in a CSV file.
 If this file does not exist then G-domains are assigned to all the MRO alleles (which may slow down the script).

 ## References:
-Several pieces of code, including the IMGT ripping / HMM generation, was sourced from ANARCI.
+Several methods for HMMER result parsing were sourced from ANARCI.

 [Dunbar J and Deane CM.
 ANARCI: Antigen receptor numbering and receptor classification.
 Bioinformatics (2016)](https://academic.oup.com/bioinformatics/article/32/2/298/1743894)